Local Beard Honest Review: My Chattanooga Barber’s Lineup

 Why does it matter who cuts your beard?

 Here’s the thing nobody tells you.
-Growing a beard is something puberty mostly handles for you.
-Growing a nice beard, the kind that makes people in meetings stop and say “good beard” instead of “are you alright,” is a different sport entirely.
-Any guy with functional follicles can stop shaving for six weeks and call himself bearded.
+Puberty handles growing a beard.
+Growing a nice one, the kind that gets you a “good beard” in a meeting instead of “are you alright,” is a different sport.
+Any guy with functional follicles can quit shaving for six weeks and call himself bearded.
 Growing one that looks intentional takes shape work, maintenance, and a barber who actually has an opinion about your face.

-If you’re not a bigger guy, you might not realize how much your beard does for your face shape.
-For the rest of us, the beard isn’t decorative.
-It’s structural.
+If you’re not a bigger guy, you might not clock how much the beard does for your face shape.
+For the rest of us it isn’t decorative, it’s framing.
 A round face needs the beard to add some angle and length at the chin.
-A wide jawline needs trimming that doesn’t make the face look wider.
-Get the beard wrong and you look like a different shape of person.
-(Same logic, different domain: I went through a chair a year before finding one that fit a bigger frame.)
-Get it right and people stop telling you that you should “lose a little around the face.”
+A wide jaw needs trimming that doesn’t pull the whole thing wider.
+Get it wrong and you read as a different shape of person.
+(Same logic, different domain: I burned through a chair a year before I found one built for a bigger frame.)
+Get it right and people quit suggesting you “lose a little around the face.”

-Every cheap barber I’d been to before Matt treated my beard like an afterthought.
-They’d ask “want me to clean up the neck?” and that was the extent of the conversation.
-They’d trim it to whatever default length the guard on the clippers happened to be set at.
-Then I’d go home, look in the mirror, and realize the beard was now too short on the sides and too round at the bottom, which made my whole face look rounder.
-Picture a beach ball with sideburns.
+Every cheap barber I went to before Matt treated the beard as an afterthought.
+“Want me to clean up the neck?” was the whole conversation.
+They’d trim to whatever length the guard happened to be set at, and I’d get home, look in the mirror, and find the beard now too short on the sides and too round at the bottom.
+Which made my face rounder.
 That was my range for a while.

 Meet Matt: 17 Years Cutting Hair, Now Back in Product

-Here is the part I didn’t know until I started writing this post and asked around.
+Here’s the part I didn’t know until I started this post and asked around.

 Matt has been cutting hair for 17 years.
-In 2017 he founded Chattanooga Beard Co., a small Chattanooga grooming brand that ran for about five years and got featured on local TV (NewsChannel 9 covered them in “Made In Our Hometown”).
-In 2022 he sold the company and pivoted to opening Chapel Barber + Beard Supply, which is the shop I started going to that same year.
+In 2017 he founded Chattanooga Beard Co., a small grooming brand that ran about five years and landed on local TV (NewsChannel 9 covered them in “Made In Our Hometown”).
+In 2022 he sold it and opened Chapel Barber + Beard Supply, the shop I started going to that same year.

 For a while after the sale, Matt was barber-only.
-The beard product side was somebody else’s problem.
+The product side was somebody else’s problem.

-Now he’s back at it with Local Beard, alongside a few partners.
-The result is a unified brand with Matt’s original formulas, sold most visibly at the shop where Matt cuts beards all day, every day, including mine.
+Now he’s back with Local Beard, alongside a few partners.
+It’s a unified brand built on Matt’s original formulas, sold most visibly at the shop where he cuts beards all day, every day, mine included.
 The recipes have been refined over almost a decade.
-The man behind them watches them work on customers in real time.
+The man behind them watches them work on real customers, in real time.

-That is a tighter founder-to-customer loop than basically any beard brand I have ever seen.
+That’s a tighter founder-to-customer loop than basically any beard brand I’ve ever seen.

-My Local Beard Honest Review: The Products I Actually Use
+My Local Beard Review: The Products I Actually Use

-I’ve been using his oil, butter, balm, wash, and conditioner.
+I’ve been running his oil, butter, balm, wash, and conditioner.
 The wash and conditioner share a section below because I use them as a pair.
-Here’s what I think of each.
+Here’s where I land on each.

 Beard Oil (Midnight Toker, 1 oz)

-The oil is the product I reach for most.
+The oil is what I reach for most.
 Midnight Toker is amber and sandalwood, and it’s the scent my wife actually likes.
-She has opinions about colognes that have grown stronger over the years, so an unprompted “that smells good” from her is not nothing.
-The scent is warm without being sweet, present without being aggressive.
-It fades down to a soft skin-level scent by mid-afternoon, which is the right curve.
-I do not want my beard to announce itself when I walk in a room.
+Her opinions on cologne have only sharpened over the years, so an unprompted “that smells good” from her is not nothing.
+It’s warm without being sweet, present without being aggressive, and it fades to a soft skin-level scent by mid-afternoon.
+That’s the right curve.
+I don’t want my beard announcing itself when I walk into a room.
 I want it to be a thing people notice when they get close.

-For a fuller face, the oil does what you want it to do: it softens the wiry hair that tends to grow toward the corners of the jaw, which is exactly where you do not want texture sticking out.
-The 1 oz / 30 ml bottle lasts me longer than I expected.
-A few drops in the palm and worked through with fingers is plenty for a full beard.
+For a fuller face, the oil does the job: it softens the wiry hair that pushes out toward the corners of the jaw, which is exactly where you don’t want texture sticking out.
+The 1 oz / 30 ml bottle lasts longer than I expected.
+A few drops in the palm, worked through with your fingers, covers a full beard.

 Beard Butter (Midnight Toker, 2 oz)

 The butter is shea and mango butter based, with beeswax, sweet almond, avocado, castor, and coconut oils worked in.
 The beeswax is the tell.
-It’s why this thing behaves more like a soft balm than a true butter: it melts on contact, goes on without flaking, and gives you a small amount of natural hold that pure butters can’t.
-The 2 oz tin is $18 on the site.
+It’s why this behaves more like a soft balm than a true butter: it melts on contact, goes on without flaking, and gives you a little natural hold that pure butters can’t.
+The 2 oz tin runs $18 on the site.

-For a bigger guy with a fuller beard, the butter does the work the oil can’t quite finish: it gives you a small amount of hold so the beard sits the way Matt shaped it last time you were in the chair, and it adds enough weight to the hair that the volume doesn’t fluff out and add visual width to the face.
-This is the thing I underestimated for years.
-A fuller beard left to its own devices will fluff outward as it grows, which works against the angular line you want for a rounder face.
+For a bigger guy with a fuller beard, the butter finishes what the oil can’t.
+A bit of hold, so the beard sits the way Matt shaped it last time I was in the chair, and enough weight that the volume doesn’t fluff out and add visual width to the face.
+I underestimated this for years, if I’m being honest.
+A fuller beard left alone fluffs outward as it grows, which fights the angular line you want on a rounder face.
 The butter pulls it back in.

 Beard Balm

-The balm has more structure than the butter, which means stronger hold.
-I use it less often: probably twice a week, on the days I want the beard to read sharper, usually because I have a video call where I am not going to be the slimmest face in the gallery and want the beard doing as much shape work as possible.
+The balm has more structure than the butter, so stronger hold.
+I use it less.
+Maybe twice a week, on days I want the beard reading sharper, usually before a video call where I won’t be the slimmest face in the gallery and I want the beard doing as much shape work as it can.
 (See: working from home, the WFH ergonomics rules I do follow, and the parts of WFH life that have nothing to do with chairs.)

-The balm is also where you can tell these are real barber-formulated products.
+The balm is also where you can feel these are real barber-formulated products.
 The hold is structured but not crunchy.
-There is no helmet feeling, no flake, no point in the day where you touch the beard and feel a film.
-It does what hold products are supposed to do and then it gets out of the way.
+No helmet, no flake, no point in the day where you touch the beard and feel a film.
+It does the hold-product job, then it gets out of the way.

 Beard Wash and Beard Conditioner: the surprise of the lineup

-Here is the part I did not expect to write.
+Here’s the part I didn’t expect to write.
 The Beard Wash makes my beard tingle.
-Not in a “did I just put pepper on my face” way.
-In a “this is doing something” way.
-It’s the same low-grade cooling tingle you’d get from a properly menthol-adjacent shampoo, and it tells you the wash is actually reaching the skin under the beard, which is the part that gets neglected the most.
+Not a “did I just rub pepper on my face” tingle.
+A “this is doing something” tingle.
+It’s that low-grade cooling you get from a properly menthol-adjacent shampoo, and it tells you the wash is actually reaching the skin under the beard, which is the spot that gets neglected most.

-I also use the wash and the conditioner on my hair, not just the beard.
-The conditioner is sold for beards, but it works on my head too, and my hair likes it.
-This is partly because I am cheap and don’t want to keep multiple bottles in the shower, and partly because the formulas are doing the same job: clean the skin, condition the hair, don’t strip the natural oils.
-If your shower is already crowded, the wash-and-conditioner pair can pull double duty as a head-and-beard kit.
+Now, am I supposed to use beard products on my head?
+Probably not.
+I do it anyway.
+I run the wash and the conditioner on my hair too.
+The conditioner is sold for beards, but my hair likes it fine.
+Part of that is I’m cheap and don’t want a shower full of bottles, and part of it is that the formulas are doing the same work either way: clean the skin, condition the hair, don’t strip the natural oils.
+If your shower is already crowded, the wash-and-conditioner pair pulls double duty as a head-and-beard kit.

-This is the part of the lineup that surprised me the most, and the pair I’d point a first-time Local Beard customer toward.
+This was the biggest surprise of the lineup, and it’s the pair I’d point a first-time Local Beard customer toward.

 Pricing and Where to Get It

 Free shipping at localbeard.com on orders over $49.
 The beard butter is $18 for the 2 oz tin per the brand’s site.
-The oil, balm, wash, and conditioner are also on the site at their individual price tiers (which I won’t quote here because the product page is the source of truth and I don’t want to be wrong about a number I didn’t recheck five minutes before publishing).
+The oil, balm, wash, and conditioner are on the site at their own price tiers, which I’m not going to quote here.
+The product page is the source of truth, and I’d rather not be wrong about a number I didn’t recheck five minutes before publishing.

-If you’re in the Chattanooga area, the products are on the shelf at Chapel Barber + Beard Supply, which is the more interesting move.
+If you’re around Chattanooga, the products are on the shelf at Chapel Barber + Beard Supply, which is the more interesting move anyway.
 You get the products and you get to ask Matt or one of the other barbers what they’d recommend for your face shape.
-That’s worth the trip.
+Worth the trip.

 Chapel Barber + Beard Supply (Chattanooga, TN)